In This Article

-- Applicator can be difficult to use
+- Applicator can be challenging to use

 The Bottom Line: Flawless full coverage

-Charlotte Tilbury Magic Away Concealer brightens and evens out skin and erases pores, undereye circles, acne breakouts, and more.
+Charlotte Tilbury Magic Away Concealer brightens and evens skin and erases pores, undereye circles, acne breakouts, and more.
 While it's not ideal for covering heavy discoloration—and the sponge-tipped applicator can be difficult to work with—the actual product is an ideal full-coverage, liquid concealer for everyday wear.

 Charlotte Tilbury Magic Away Concealer

 Best for: Covering dark circles and color-correcting skin

 Active ingredients: Persian silk tree bark extract, palmitoyl glycine

 Shade Range: 21 shades from deep to fair